 The Cullinan village with many fine buildings surviving from the early days of the mine in the early 1900’s.
 Mc Hardy House – the first house built in Cullinan (1903) and preserved in original state.
 The Herbert Baker Anglican Church, Recreation Centre built in 1912 and the 1909 Masonic Hall.

 Visit the mine hostels which housed the mine workers in the early 1900s, also preserved in their original state.
 See the Italian Prisoner of War Camp and Murals painted by POWs during the Second World War, Prisoner of War cemetery, the old hospital and the old mine compounds and other heritage sites in and around Cullinan Village.

-The unique village of Cullinan (east of Pretoria), named after Thomas Cullinan, (one time bricklayer and later influential building contractor) bears the distinction of being the site of discovery of the world’s largest diamond.
+The unique village of Cullinan (east of Pretoria), named after Thomas Cullinan, (one time bricklayer and later influential building contractor) bears the distinction of being the discovery site of the world’s largest diamond.

 A unique heritage tour of Cullinan’s history – an absolute must see!